carlgus/carlgus.github.io/about.md

 </li>
 <h3>Ventures</h3>

-With the collaborative effort and healthy skepticism of my brothers (coincidentally, fellow researchers), we launched a startup called SlateQ, aimed at creating a better Author Services marketplace for scientists.
-Most researchers encounter a language barrier when trying to publish their work.
+The Author Services market delivers inadequate assistance in a massively important space.
+We can do better.
+Globally, most researchers encounter a language barrier when trying to publish their work.
 The current tools to help them jump that hurdle are poorly executed, random, expensive or all of the previous.
-SlateQ is a distributed online hub of active researchers available to help other researchers communicate more clearly and efficiently.
-After launching our initial product, and gaining interest from users, we're under further development to produce more powerful online connectivity.
+Our co-founders and myself launched SlateQ, a distributed, online hub of active researchers available to help other researchers communicate more clearly and efficiently.
+After releasing our initial product, and gaining interest from users, we're under further development to produce more powerful online connectivity.
 A well executed product is the only one worth delivering.

 <h3>Teaching</h3>
 One of the best decisions I ever made was to accept a position as TA for Introduction to Regenerative Medicine (MPET 6820).
 The course directors and I were offered a chance to develop the course into a live-shared classroom with students and faculty at the Karolinska Institutet (SWE).
 With so much content to draw from, we were also able to obtain funding to create an interactive online tutorial series (complete with animated content and professional narration) with tiered information delivery relevant to anyone from lay-people to medical experts.
 The finished product is in production with the animation/web-dev vendor that has been working with our team.